 - South Africa.

-In addition, some countries have national Blue Cross youth associations.
+Some countries (listed below) have national Blue Cross youth groups.
 These are considered members of the International Blue Cross.
 Together, the Blue Cross youth associations have a representative on the 11-member board of the Federation.

 The International Blue Cross also partners with diverse groups.
 This promotes information sharing, coordination of activities, mutual learning, and joint political advocacy.